bmcs-group/oricreate/README.md

 oricreate
 =========

-Modeling framework for design and manufacturing of folded plate structure
+Modeling framework for design and manufacturing of folded plate structures.